-The West Virginia GHSP will continue working under an advertising contract through the West Virginia Department of Commerce in FFY2024.
+The West Virginia GHSP will continue working under an advertising contract through the West Virginia Department of Commerce in FFY2025.
 Through this contract, the GHSP will continue statewide campaigns, including television, terrestrial radio, billboards, digital media, and social media boosts.

-The GHSP utilizes social media accounts with Facebook at https://www.facebook.com/wvghsp/ and Twitter at https://www.twitter.com/WV/highwaysafety.
-Paid advertising is purchased on other platforms such as Instagram, YouTube, and TikTok when the campaign, budget, and audience are appropriate to do so.
-In addition to social norming, these accounts will be utilized to purchase targeted advertising promoting NHTSA messages concerning occupant protection, impaired driving, and other FFY2024 countermeasure strategies.
+The GHSP utilizes social media accounts with Facebook and Twitter/X. Paid advertising is purchased on other platforms such as Instagram, YouTube, Google, and other related websites when the campaign, budget, and audience are appropriate to do so.
+In addition to social norming, these accounts will be utilized to purchase targeted advertising promoting NHTSA messages concerning occupant protection, impaired driving, and other FFY2025 countermeasure strategies.

-Federal Funding Source(s)/Amount:/Amount: 402-\$412,000; 405b-\$25,000; 405d-\$342,000; 405e-\$1,355,000; and 405f-\$40,000
+Federal Funding Source(s)/Amount: 402-\$537,000; 405d-\$400,000; 405e-\$1,415,000; and 405f-\$40,000

-Project Agreement Number: F24-HS-01
+Project Agreement Number: F25-HS-01

-Subrecipient(s): Division of Motor Vehicles
+Subrecipient(s): Division of Motor Vehicles (State Agency)

-Eligible Use of Funds: PM, M1\PM, B5\PM, B8LPE, M11MA, B8L\OD, M12BPE
+Eligible Use of Funds: PM, M1PE, M4PM, M8PM, M8PE, M11MA